StuPM/5DayWeatherForcast/readme.md

 When the website loads for the first time, a popup will appear asking for location permission to be allowed or blocked.

 - If allowed, weather based on your location determined by the browser will appear.
-- If denied, an error message will display explaining the available options to show you weather.
+- If denied, an error message will appear, explaining the available options to show you the weather.

-As well as the above, the search bar can be used to search for a location to display the weather for.
+As well as the above, the search bar can be used to search for a location to display the weather.
 For instance, if you live in London but want to know the weather in New York.

 Lastly, a help box is shown in the bottom right that explains the options available when searching.